Visyond/website-hugo/site/content/casestudy/how-visyond-changed-the-way-elettronica-planned-their-sales-and-shortened-the-process-from-weeks-to-hours.md

   - title: 'Use Cases: Territory & Quota Planning, Sales Planning'
 client: /img/Layer_6772x.png
 client_ask: >-
-  Fernando is a Sales Manager at Elettronica, a company of more than 800 employees active in the defense sector and selling its solutions worldwide.
+  Fernando is a Sales Manager at **Elettronica**, a company of more than 800 employees active in the defense sector and selling its solutions worldwide.